Eating in the city can get expensive, but not when you've got hawker centres around town. Chicken rice and fishball noodles, here we come…

 Yishun Park Hawker Centre, 51 Yishun Avenue 11, Singapore 768867

-Check out this massive guide of local Singaporean foods and drinks you must try
+Check out this massive guide of local Singaporean dishes to try

 Lau Pa Sat: The history and the lowdown on all the yummy food